massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 - the Web UI is dated
 - it supports (up to date) only post-paid invoices
-- during processing it stores customer data into RAM, so it can support few thousands of customers, but not 10000 or more customers
+- during processing it loads customer data into RAM, so it can support ten thousands customers, but it can not scale to hundred thousands